The Missing Cross to Purity

 if they go under the name of Quakers, and are not in the life.

-That justice, judgment, and righteousness
+So that justice, judgment, and righteousness

 may flow as a river, and as a stream, and drive away all the filth from among us;